CSCfi/pytorch-ddp-examples/README.md

 examples are sadly out-of-date with often conflicting and confusing advice given.

-To make usage of DDP on CSC's Supercomputers, we have created a set of example on how to run simple DDP jobs on the cluster.
+To make usage of DDP on CSC's Supercomputers easier, we have created a set of examples on how to run simple DDP jobs on the cluster.
 All example train a simple CNN on MNIST.